vikram0230/Rentiq/README.md

 # Rentiq
-This application helps the rental owner to manage all his rentals.
+This application helps the owner to manage all his rentals.